 Power Springs are formed by winding strip material on an arbor and into a case or retaining ring.
 Power springs store and release torque through a central arbor or through the case that it is retained in.
-Pre-stressed power springs (Conpower®) undergoe additional processing to yield a slightly flatter torque curve and increase the available turns.
+Pre-stressed power springs (Conpower®) undergo additional processing to yield a slightly flatter torque curve and increase the available turns.

 Power and Conpower® springs are used in many applications where torque is required.
-Some well known examples are: clocks, toys, seat belts, canister vacuum cleaners, dog leashes and badge reels.
-In order to meet the varying demands of these designs many parameters must be defined in order to gain enough information to begin.
+Some well-known examples are clocks, toys, seat belts, canister vacuum cleaners, dog leashes and badge reels.
+In order to meet the varying demands of these designs, many parameters must be defined in order to gain enough information to begin.

-In this blog we will discuss a few of these key parameters so that a designer can become more familiar with the requirements.
-In the second part of this blog we will get into further details and a few design calculations that will also help.
+In this blog, we will discuss a few of these key parameters so that a designer can become more familiar with the requirements.
+In the second part of this blog, we will get into further details and a few design calculations that will also help.